AkankshaK-AI/EVA7-S5-Assignment/README.md

 Best Test Accuracy: 98.60(12th epoch)

 Analysis:
-Parameters are reduced.
+Parameters are reduced from 194k to 6k resulting from:
+(a)Reducing the parameters in the convoltuion layers (b)Using a Gap layer at the end which helped reduce the kernel size of 7*7.
+This helped in reducing the model parameters.

+Model is under-fitting now.
+This could be due to 2 factors:
-Model is under-fitting.
-Since the parameters are reduced drastically(from 194k to 6k), we see the model performance impacted.
+(a) Since the parameters are reduced drastically(from 194k to 6k), the model performance may have been impacted.
+(b) The regularization techniques implemented of Batch Norm and Dropout may be causing the underfitting.
+We shall see in the next steps.